 The example of ghost kitchen in Malaysia is GF Ghost Kitchen at The Curve, Citta Mall and Marc Residence KL.
 From a single location, GF Ghost Kitchen, a subsidiary of FBE Ventures (FBEV), serves and delivers the offerings of 15 F&B international and local companies (the most of which are owned by FBEV).
 Wingstop, Gajah Mada, Tail & Fin, Canning Heritage, and many more are among the featured brands.
-Other examples are Epic Food Hall, Dahmakan Cloud Kitchen, and Cookhouse Malaysia (Business Advisor, 2022).
+Other examples are Epic Food Hall, Dahmakan Cloud Kitchen, and Cookhouse Malaysia (6 Best Cloud Kitchens in Kuala Lumpur and Selangor 2021 / 2022, 2022).